 Their beer is delicious, but without the pretentiousness that sometimes turns people off of other craft breweries.
 Fittingly, their tasting room and tours feel much the same way and makes the perfect stop for anyone that loves beer, no matter what your favorite brand.

 Looking for more to do in the area?
-Check out our favorite places to visit in Luzerne County, PA, nearby Falling Springs Falls, and the Lackawanna Coal Mine Tour.
+Check out our favorite places to visit in Luzerne County, PA.

 Susquehanna Brewing Company